-By extending our lifestyles and communities further into forested areas, we become more exposed to the danger of wildfire.
+By extending our lifestyles and neighbourhoods further into forested areas, we become more exposed to the danger of wildfire.
 Living where wildfires can occur puts your homes at risk, but it is possible to live safely and resiliently with this natural event.

-Development standards play a significant role in reducing the potential impact a wildfire will have on a community.
+Development standards play a significant role in reducing the potential impact a wildfire will have on a neighbourhood.
 A building is more likely to be destroyed in a wildfire when it is located in a high-density area where fire is able to easily transfer from building to building.
 The potential for damage intensifies when flammable building materials are used.

 The following FireSmart Home Development recommendations will reduce the risk of wildfire to your home and neighbourhood: